The Impact of the High Cost of Child Care

 • The main federal mechanism for subsidizing care, the Child Care and Development Block Grant, partially offsets costs for only 1.3 million of the more than 12 million kids in child care.
 Of children eligible for subsidies under federal rules, only 1 in 6 receives them.

-Transitioning from a faltering child care system to creating a flourishing one will take new thinking and investing at the local, state and national levels.
-An executive order issued by President Biden in April is aimed at expanding access, lowering costs and raising wages and it could prove to be a helpful framework, but more is needed:
+Transitioning from a faltering childcare system to creating a flourishing one will take new thinking and investing at the local, state and national levels.
+Collaboration among the different levels of government could pioneer a significant change, but more work is needed:

 • Public and private leaders should work together to improve the infrastructure for home-based child care, beginning by lowering the barriers to entry for potential providers by increasing access to startup and expansion capital.